joaopftorres/PROMPETHEUS/README.md

 ## Usage
 After installation, you can run the tool via the command line to refine literature reviews.
+The output will be saved as a LaTeX-formatted document, which you can further refine or directly compile into a PDF for the final report.

 1. **Basic Usage**:
 To refine a literature review for a specific title, run: